exp-ndrew/tags/README.md

 # Tags

-A simple tag system to demonstrate a many-to-many relationship through a join table in a SQL database.
+A simple tag system I built to demonstrate a many-to-many relationship through a join table in a SQL database.

 ## Features